Executive Mentor Program

 - Be available to students for monthly meetings at the workplace, other business venues, or virtually (phone, ZOOM, Skype, etc.)

-- Commit to 6 months of engagement with assigned mentee(s)
+- Commit to at least 6 months of engagement with assigned mentee(s)

 - Provide support and encouragement